gimasi/TUINO_ONE/README.md

 <br/>
 ![ARDUINO-IDE](/docs/arduino_ide.png?raw=true)
 <br>
-You are now ready to add the Tuino 1 to your IDE.
-Go to Tools->Board->Board Manager and look for the Tuino board, and finally click on install...
+You are now ready to add the Tuino 1 to your IDE.<br/> Go to Tools->Board->Board Manager and look for the Tuino board, and finally click on install...
 <br>

 More info coming up very soon...
 Stay tuned!